wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 * Admin can view sales report overview / for a particular product / vendor.
 * Customers can report abuse products.
 * Provides useful widgets like google map store locater, available vendors' list, vendors' description and quick info.
+* Admin can edit vendor shop page url base from wordpress permalink settings page.
+If the url is like - mysite.com/vendor/vendor-name/, admin can change the word "vendor" as per their requirement.

 = Shortcodes =